xdabuss/vendure-plugin-ninja-tax/README.md

 # NinjaAPI US Tax Plugin

-Provides a simple way to add in US sales tax to Vendure orders.
-Plugin will add `TaxLines` to the order based on the customer's zipcode.
+This plugin provides a simple way to add in US sales tax to Vendure orders.
+The plugin adds `TaxLines` to an order based on the customer's zipcode.
 Tax data is retrieved from `https://api-ninjas.com/api/salestax`.
+State, city, county, and misc. tax rates for a given zip code are retrieved from this endpoint and added as separate `TaxLines`.

 ## Usage